TerraMaster NAS Data Recovery

 The result is Btrfs chunk root corruption across the entire storage pool.
 TOS reports the volume as unrecoverable because its internal tools can't reconcile the mismatched metadata.
 We image both the NVMe cache drives & the SATA members, then forensically carve the Btrfs trees to reconstruct the chunk map.
 This process overlaps with NVMe SSD data recovery techniques for reading failed cache devices.

-How We Recover Data from a TerraMaster NAS
+How Is Data Recovered from a Failed TerraMaster NAS?

-TerraMaster NAS recovery starts with write-blocked imaging of each member drive, then offline mdadm and TRAID reconstruction using PC-3000 RAID Edition.
+TerraMaster NAS recovery starts with write-blocked imaging of each member drive, then offline mdadm and TRAID reconstruction via Linux workstations and commercial parsing software.
 Mechanically failed drives receive clean-bench head swaps before imaging.
 The process does not require the original TerraMaster enclosure; all reconstruction runs from drive clones.

 - Free evaluation: Document model, TOS version, RAID level (standard or TRAID), filesystem type, and failure symptoms.